-Even though most of the time a dentist’s visit normally ends with a check-up and a teeth clean, most people like to push the appointment back as long as possible.
-This is mainly because there is this inner feeling that all dentists’ appointments are going to end up a painful experience.
-Fortunately, that’s not the case at all and there are many ways that your dentist will ensure you don’t feel any anxiety whatever dental treatment you are receiving.
+Even though most of the time a dentist’s visit normally ends with a check-up and a teeth clean.
+Most people like to push the appointment back as long as possible.
+Probably because there is an inner feeling that all dentists’ appointments are going to end up a painful experience.
+But it is possible to learn how to relax in your dentist’s chair!
+There are many ways that your dentist will ensure you don’t feel any anxiety whatever dental treatment you are receiving.

 Sedation comes in many forms

 Sedation is the main method used to ensure your dental experience is both anxiety and pain-free.
 It is possible to use it for less invasive treatments like teeth cleaning and for more invasive procedures like tooth extractions and fillings.
 What sort of method is used depends on how severe your fear is.

 Sedation is a good option for those who don’t know how to relax in the dentist chair.
 If you have tried to learn how to relax in your dentist’s chair then perhaps sedation is the method for you.